Home » Rome » Bioparco Rome

 Use a map to plan your trip efficiently.

-You can easily locate the different service facilities like a ticket office, washrooms, picnic areas, restaurants, auditorium, gift shop, changing table, play area, etc.
+You can easily locate the different service facilities, such as a ticket office, washrooms, picnic areas, restaurants, auditorium, gift shop, changing table, and play area.

 Use this map to navigate!